siusoon/VocableCode/workshop/ReadMe.md

 ## Discussion  <a name="discussion"></a>
 - Where do you normally read/see a poem?
 - What consitite poetry?
-- How does it different from what/where you normally see a poem?
+- How is Vocable Code (as a codework) different from what/where you normally read a poem?
 - What does it mean by feminist coding and feminist software?
-How can we explore that?
+How may we explore that?

 ## Activity C: Writing, Thinking and Creating your own vocable code <a name="exerciseC"></a>
 Work in pairs: